Payum/Payum/docs/gateways/results.md

 # Results

-A handler returns a result rather than throwing.
 Every result carries the same core, and each command adds what only it has.

 ```php
 $result->status;         // PaymentStatus